Skip to main content

 Delivery differences are not trackedVariances can be recorded

-Inventory value may be incompleteInventory value can be updated
+Inventory value may be incompleteInventory value is updated

 Basic receiving flow